junglesta/wherenodoctor/__LAB/chapters/01-home-cures-and-popular-beliefs.md

 It is sometimes hard to be sure which home remedies work well and which do not.
 More careful studies are needed.
 For this reason:

->It is often safer to treat very serious illnesses with modern medicine—following the advice of a health worker if possible
+>It is often safer to treat very serious illnesses with modern medicinefollowing the advice of a health worker if possible

 #Old Ways and New